-We are very fortunate to have a civically-engaged local student popluation who seeks to volunteer at Enloe Medical Center.
-Both the College Program and the Junior Volunteer Program seek to meet the needs of aspiring future healthcare professionals.
+Chico is very fortunate to have a civically-engaged local student popluation who is seeking to volunteer at Enloe Medical Center.
+Both our College Program and the Junior Volunteer Program meet the needs of aspiring future healthcare professionals.
 These programs help to prepare both college and high school students for futures careers by providing them with experience in the hospital environment.

 Due to the scope and nature of these programs, the volunteer opportunities for students fill very quickly.
-Please refer to the Program Schedules on your right for upcoming dates and deadlines.
+Please make note of posted deadlines..

 Students attend orientation and then train with nursing staff on their assigned unit at the start of the semester.
 After training students are required to complete 60 volunteer hours during the semester.
 To fulfill this requirement, students are assigned a weekly four-hour shift over a 15-week time period.